Cost to Repair a Fridge

 Compressor

 Fridges use compressors, which need proper ventilation.
 Mark Morris, an independent master plumber and HVAC technician, says you may just not have enough ventilation around your fridge in some cases, which can affect its cooling efficiency and life span.
-“Most manufacturers recommend leaving at least one inch of space at the top and back of the fridge for air circulation,” he said.
+“Most manufacturers recommend leaving at least 1 inch of space at the top and back of the fridge for air circulation,” he said.

 If you have enough ventilation, but your compressor is still not operating at peak efficiency, your repair could cost between $200 and $650.